 As a Special Education Teacher, it can sometimes be a challenge to keep our students entertained when the weather doesn’t permit an outdoor recess.
-It’s a good idea to have a few backup ideas ready to save your sanity on a rainy or snowy day!
+It’s a good idea to have a few backup ideas for indoor recess ready to save your sanity on a rainy or snowy day!

 This post contains affiliate links for your convenience.
 View the full disclosure policy here.

 Cup stacking can make a great activity in the classroom.
 For best results, choose sturdy, large plastic cups to make it easier for students who are working on dexterity.
 Create a pattern for the students to follow, such as a classic pyramid or rectangle.
 Or, let the students use creativity to build a tower of their own design.

 Foam or paper cups can sometimes be problematic if they get crushed or damaged by the students.
 But they’re relatively inexpensive, like these plastic ones.

 What’s even more fun is that Cup Stacking is actually a sport… pull up some videos on the Internet to let students watch the athletes in action.
 Students can then use a timer to track how fast they are!

 Snowball Toss Game

 Another way you can use the cups is by creating a snowball toss game… and you’ve got so many no-prep options here!

 First, set up the cups in a cluster to create a triangle or square.
 Then, have the students toss large cotton balls to aim for the open cups.
 You can designate a points system based on where the cups are situated in the cluster.

 Or you can set the cups up in a bowling ball formation and have students throw the cotton balls into the cups.
 Designate a points system, or write sight words on the cups to practice those literacy skills.